This tutorial shows you how to create a post in WordPress using the WordPress Classic Editor interface.

 (Post – Permalinks URL)

-(Post – Slug Field)
+(Post – Slug Section)

-Quick Note About Permalinks
+Quick Note About Your Permalink URL

-- The permalink is automatically created based on the title you specify for your post.
+- The permalink is automatically generated based on the post title.

 - You can manually change your permalink URL by editing the post-slug (see above).